Leura

 In terms of cultural diversity, Leura records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Leura's population showed above-average cultural diversity, with 10.1% speaking a language other than English at home and 25.5% born overseas.
-Christianity was the predominant religion in Leura, making up 42.5%.
-Judaism, at 0.7%, was slightly overrepresented compared to Greater Sydney's 0.8%.
+Leura's population exhibits above-average cultural diversity, with 10.1% speaking a language other than English at home and 25.5% born overseas.
+Christianity is the predominant religion in Leura, comprising 42.5%.
+While Judaism makes up only 0.7%, this is slightly higher than Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity